akashebaev-ux/wwiks/README.md

 - [Favicon.io](https://favicon.io/) – Used to create the site’s emoji favicon.
 - [Amiresponsive](https://ui.dev/amiresponsive) – Used to display how the website appears across multiple device sizes.
 - [OpenArt AI](https://openart.ai/home) – Used to generate the custom AI-created video.
+- [Ezgif](https://ezgif.com/video-to-gif) - Used to generate the GIF images.

 ## 5. Deployment